AnusaraSen/Citation-Aware-RAG/README.md

 ---

+## 🔐 Privacy-First Design Choice

+This system intentionally uses a **fully local LLM (Llama 3.2 – 3B via Ollama)**.

+### Why Local Inference?

+* 📄 **Sensitive Inputs:** Designed for company policies, internal documentation, and legal content
+* 🔒 **Data Residency:** No documents, embeddings, or queries leave the local machine
+* 🛡️ **Compliance-Friendly:** Suitable for environments with strict privacy or regulatory constraints

+This makes the system applicable to **enterprise, legal, and internal-knowledge settings** where cloud-based LLM APIs are not acceptable.

+> **Deployment Note:** This architecture is suitable for **on‑prem or air‑gapped environments** in regulated industries such as **finance, healthcare, and legal services**.

+---

 ## ⚠️ Known Limitations & Trade-offs

-* **Latency:** Running a local 3B model prioritizes privacy and reproducibility over speed
+* **Latency:** Local inference prioritizes privacy and data control over response time
 * **Single-Node Execution:** No distributed ingestion or retrieval
-* **CPU-Bound PDF Parsing:** Layout analysis is computationally expensive
+* **CPU/GPU Constraints:** Performance bound by local hardware

 ### Engineering Rationale

-These trade-offs were made deliberately to focus on **correctness, grounding, and evaluation discipline** rather than raw throughput.
+These trade-offs were made deliberately to emphasize **privacy, factual grounding, and evaluation rigor** over raw throughput.

 ---